Search

 Medication misuse takes on many forms, most commonly the misuse of prescription drugs — a form of prescription drug addiction.

-Regrettably, more people than ever are abusing all types of medications, from opioids to stimulants to benzodiazepines.
-According to NSDUH 2020, over 12 million people misused prescription psychotherapeutic drugs, a number that has doubled since 2014.
+Regrettably, more people than ever are abusing all types of medications and prescription drugs, from opioids to stimulants to benzodiazepines.
+According to NSDUH 2020, over 12 million people misused prescription drugs, a number that has doubled since 2014.

 SAMHSA (the Substance Abuse and Mental Health Services Administration) categorizes the following medications as psychotherapeutics: